-ProgrammableWeb tracks the latest API news to keep you on top of the API economy
+The latest news on the API economy

 Searching: No Search Term , Filtered By Category: "Mapping", Category: "Games", Category: "Social", Category: "Video", Category: "Security", Category: "Games"

-We've recently added 14 APIs to the directory in categories such as Internet of Things, Email and Security.
+Six APIs have been added to the directory in categories such as Banking, Content Management, and Advertising.
+Included today is the Plone CMS API, which allows programmatic access to the open source content management system.
 Here, we summarize the new additions and how they can assist developers.

 Target is on the data breach hot seat again, just two weeks after settling its massive 2013 data breach.
 This time, an API vulnerability tied to the Target app wishlist functionality led a security firm to easily retrieve personal information from app users.
 The API requires no authentication.